All Episodes

 I mean, how dare we?

-I mean, how dare that person, you know, have such a callous attitude, careless attitude toward life?
+I mean, how dare that person, you know, have such a callous attitude, careless attitude toward life.

 Just for the fun of it.

-So, what this book is, again, is talking to those scientists, those zoologists, biologists, animal trainers, and so forth, With clear instances of a reasoning capacity of animals using tools, animals doing things that other people like this man you're talking about would not think animals were capable of doing.
+So what this book is, again, is talking to those scientists, those zoologists, biologists, animal trainers, and so forth, with clear instances of a reasoning capacity, of animals using tools, animals doing things that other people, like this man you're talking about, would not think animals were capable of doing.

 So it's really a very rich book, and as I say, it was done specifically for the teenage or the educational market.

-We were delighted.
+And we were delighted.

-So that the schools, and this is what her, because again, she, you know, with her educational background and ministerial background, she was delighted that we're reaching the young people that way, too.
+So the schools, and this is what her, because again, she, you know, with her educational background and ministerial background, she was delighted that we're reaching the young people that way, too.

 Indeed.